1. Get your firm up to speed

 There’s a significant opportunity to migrate desktop software users to cloud accounting software.
 Moving accounts online may be met by some resistance by some clients, but it’s easy to defeat any concerns when you’re armed with the right information.

 Remember that for your clients already on Xero, the MTD for VAT solution is available on any Xero plan that supports VAT.

-For more on segmenting your clients, complete our Migration Certification course which forms part of Xero’s MTD learning journey.
+For more on segmenting your clients, complete our migration specialist course which forms part of Xero’s MTD learning journey.